SEL-Columbia/dristhi-documentation/source/dristhi_app/smart_registers/index.markdown

 * Renew of FP product for methods like Condom, OCP, etc

 ## Ante-natal Care Register (ANC Register)

+This register lists all the ANCs (pregnany women).
+Some of the important ANC information that is displayed in this register are Thayi Card number, ANC number, EDD, LMP, Number of weeks pregnant, Risk factors, etc

+### Service Modes

+* Overview
+	Displays Risk Factors and ANC visit, TT and IFA reminders
+* ANC Visits
+	Displays the reminders for ANC1 to ANC4
+	If any ANC visit has already happened then it displays the date of the visit, BP and weight recorded during the visit
+* Hb/IFA
+	Displays HB Test and IFA Reminders
+	When Hb Test results are available the date, Hb level and colour coded heamoglobin level (indicating Severe Anaemia, Anaemia and No Anaemia) are displayed
+	When IFA tablets given information is available date and the number of tablets given are displayed
+* TT
+	Displays the three TT dose reminders (TT1, TT2 and TT Booster)
+	When a TT dose is provided, the date when the dose was provided is also displayed
+* Delivery Plan
+	This is a module that helps ANM to educate and prepare the pregnant woman and her family on how to plan for the Delivery
+	When delivery plan is complete, Delivery place, Transportation, Companion, Asha phone number, Contact number and Risks are displayed

+### Services that can be provided

+* ANC Visit
+* Hb Test
+* IFA tablets
+* TT
+* Delivery Plan
+* Delivery Outcome
+* ANC Invesgigations
+* ANC Close

 ## Post-natal Care Register (PNC Register)